 — The RLQP supports information retrieval from a RLSS.
 RLQP is a protocol used by a requesting STA to query another STA (i.e., the receiving STA can respond to queries with and without proxying the query to a server in an external network).
 See 10.25 (WLAN interworking with external networks procedures) for information on RLQP procedures.

-—The pre-association discovery (PAD) protocol supports service information retrieval.
+—The ANQP for service discovery supports service information retrieval using ANQP-elements.
 It is used by a requesting STA to query another STA (i.e., the receiving STA can respond to queries with and without proxying the query to a server in an external network).
-See 10.25 (WLAN interworking with external networks procedures) for information on PAD procedures.
+The use of an alternative Advertisement protocol ID allows the receiving STA to proxy the query to an alternaitve server in an external network.
+See 10.25 (WLAN interworking with external networks procedures) for information on ANQP for service discoveryprocedures.

-PAD consists of the following procedures:

-Unsolicited PAD from an AP to a non-AP STA as described in10.25.3.3a.1

-Solicited PAD from non-AP STA to an AP as described in 10.25.3.3a.2

-PAD request/response, typically from a non-AP STA to an AP for a more detailed service discovery query as described in 8.4.5a.2.

 Modify the table in the following clause: